 People with severe infection may need to be placed on a breathing machine.
 People infected with the virus also should be kept separate from non-infected people.

-Doctors recommend that people get an influenza (flu) shot This may cut down the chance that the avian flu virus will mix with a human flu virus.
+Health care providers recommend that people get an influenza (flu) shot.
+This may cut down the chance that the avian flu virus will mix with a human flu virus.
 This might create a new virus that may easily spread.